Review of the Athena SWAN Charter

 The timeline for implementation of any recommendations will take account of the work currently underway by institutions and departments on Athena SWAN applications, and will incorporate an appropriate transition period for any changes that will affect applicants.
 Unless otherwise informed directly by Advance HE, existing award-holders and applicants planning to submit in or before November 2020 will not be affected by the review.

 How to Get Involved

-To facilitate participation from a broad range of stakeholders across the UK, members of the Steering Group are hosting various face-to-face meetings and webinars and conducting an online survey.
-These sessions are focused on six exploratory questions established by the Steering Group:
+To facilitate participation from a broad range of stakeholders across the UK, members of the Steering Group hosted various face-to-face meetings and webinars and conducted an online survey.
+These sessions were focused on six exploratory questions established by the Steering Group:

 - What have you most valued about Athena SWAN, what are the benefits?

 - What would you like the Steering Group Review to address?

 - Who or what do you think Athena SWAN is for?
 Who or what do you think it should be for in the future?

 - How can Athena SWAN be improved?